 With this activity, I have several spring themed mystery pictures.
 I can simply program each sheet with a different set of words and then student color by the code to discover the hidden picture.

 This is a new packet available in my Teachers Pay Teachers Store.
 If you’d like to check them out for yourself, just click HERE to see them.
 The are on sale for the next few days.

 Of course, as with every month, I try to include as many free printables to support your morning work stations as I possibly can.
 While I can’t make everything free and not all the resources are my own, I have put a few things together to help you out.
 If you’d like to grab these, all you have to do is click the button below.
-You will enter your email and the document will be sent to you.
+You will enter your email and you will be sent a confirmation email, asking you to confirm your subscription.
+Once you do, the file is usually downloaded right to your computer.
+Just check you computer’s ‘download’ file.
 Sometimes the email goes to your SPAM account and occasionally, if you use a school email address, it may block my mail.
 So I always suggest you use a generic yahoo, hotmail or gmail type address to avoid this.